 Frequently Asked Questions

-Your insurance could go up if you decide to move to a city from a small town.
+You could pay more for coverage if you decide to move to a city from a small town.
 Cities are more populous and simply have more cars on the road than rural areas do.
 This can result in more accident claims, uninsured drivers, and crime.
 Insurers consider all of these factors and will raise your rates accordingly.

-What happens to my car insurance if I move?
+What happens to my auto policy if I move?

 If you’re moving to a different state, ensure you meet the minimum coverage requirements.
 Each state makes its own rules regarding insurance.
 That means your current policy might not comply with your new state’s regulations.